Acute Surgical Pain Management Fellowship -- For CRNAs only

 ASPMF Course Sequence

-Course descriptions can be found in the ASPMF Student Handbook (coming soon).
+Course descriptions can be found in the ASPMF Student Handbook or by clicking on the individual course name links above.

 The Fellowship relies on an internationally recognized group of content experts who serve as didactic lecturers and clinical preceptors.
 Learn more about them here: Fellowship Faculty»